Hjorthmedh/RGCmorphology/ms/intro.md

 predict the type of a RGC.
 For each feature there was considerable overlap between the different RGC types.
 This is in line with earlier findings [@Sun2002-ae] that reported considerable overlap between soma area and dendritic field for different RGC types in mouse.
-One possible reason for this feature overlap is that the size and shape of RGCs varies considerably across the retina [@Wassle2004-lt].
-Neurons in the center are more densely packed than those in the periphery and as a consequence have a smaller dendritic area than peripheral neurons of the same type [@Bleckert2014-hg].
+It is likely that the classification results that we present here can be improved if other factors can be taken into account.
+For example, it has long been known from other species such as cat that the overall size and shape RGCs varies considerably across the retina [@Boycott1974-aa; @Wassle2004-lt].
+Neurons in the center are more densely packed than those in the periphery and as a consequence have a smaller dendritic area than peripheral neurons of the same type.
 Even though at a given eccentricity cat beta RGCs are smaller than alpha RGCs, a peripheral beta RGC might be confused for an alpha RGC from central retina when viewed in isolation [@Boycott1974-aa].
-Mouse has a shallower density gradient than cat [@Jeon1998-df], but one possibility to explore would be to scale the area with eccentricity, however we did not have the location for the individual RGCs.

-We tested supervised classification using the same three features that
-@Kong2005 used in their study (Stratification Depth, Dendritic Density and Dendritic Area) but only achieved 61.5±2.6% correct predictions.
-The poor result is a combination of our stratification depth being measured relative to soma, and possibly variation in dendritic area with eccentricity.

-To find the best feature set we searched the entire set of possible features (2^15^-1 = 32767 possible feature combinations; results summarised in Table 5).
-A classifier with five features predicted the correct RGC type with an accuracy of 83% (row 5 of Table 5).
-This is lower than **near-perfect** [@Sumbul2014-vm], but around three and a half times above chance level which is around 24%.
-We discuss the differences between our approach and Sümbül’s in the *Limits* section below.

-To verify our data we also tested the algorithm on a dataset from
-@Sumbul2014-vm to see if they performed comparably.
-Their data set had been pre-processed into a standard space based on the VAChT band location We achieved 82% accuracy for the classification and found that stratification depth and bistratification distance were informative for the algorithm.
-This indicates that with the exception of the VAChT bands, the data is of comparable value to RGC classification as Sümbül et al presented.
-The VAChT bands are discussed further under *Limits* below.

-For our analysis we had initially assumed that each genetic mouse line marked one RGC type, however, Cdh3 labels two types [@Osterhout2011-9b9] and Hoxd10 marks four types [@Dhande2013-vp; @Osterhout2014-ko].
-Our unsupervised clustering of the Hoxd10 (Figure 6) was in agreement with this result, picking out three clusters whose arbors looked distinct.
+Mouse has a shallower density gradient than cat [@Jeon1998-df], although dendritic diameter of an alpha-like mouse RGC increases strikingly from nasal to temporal retina [@Bleckert2014-hg].  **CHECK!
+In our study, most RGCs were taken from the same quadrant of retina, which should have minimized any eccentricity-variations.**  However, for future work, another feature to include (or control for) would be retinal location.

-In our classification results TRHR was sometimes confused with DRD4.
+Addtionally, in our classification results TRHR was sometimes confused with DRD4 (bottom row of Table 6; three of nine cases).
 Both genetic labels mark ON-OFF RGCs that are direction selective for posterior motion with TRHR being more broadly tuned [@Rivlin-Etzion2011-ji].
 One difference mentioned in that study is that TRHR RGCs have a more symmetric arbor compared to DRD4 RGCs.
 It is possible that adding features that characterize arbor symmetry could distinguish between these two types.

-### Limitations of clustering TODO

-**A study by [@Coombs2006-pb] did unsupervised clustering identifying 10 clusters of RGCs.
-They found that melanposin positive cells clustered together in one group, while SMI-32 positive cells spanned four different clusters.
-This is in line with our findings (Table 7) that some cell types span multiple clusters, the silhouette value for the genetically labeled classes is 0.2 (using the five-feature set), which indicates that there is considerable overlap.**

-## Limits

-The retina is a layered structure, and depending on where the RGC dendrites arborize they will receive different types of input.
-By marking the VAChT bands it is possible to see in which layer the RGCs stratify.  @Kong2005 found that stratification depth was a good feature for unsupervised clustering, and @Sumbul2014-vm showed that it is a good, but not perfect, predictor of the RGC type.
-The VAChT bands are not completely flat, and the distance between them can vary across the retina.
-Therefore it is important that the stratification depth is measured relative to the VAChT bands.
-Sümbül et al modified their experimental procedure to take special care not to compress the retina by the glass cover slip.
-For reasons related to our initial data acquisition protocol we were unable to reliably detect location of the inner (ON) and outer (OFF) VAChT bands in our z-stacks.
-Often only one broad peak was visible in the staining.
-In our study the stratification depth is therefore measured from the soma, which admittedly was not as good an indicator of class membership as the relative stratification depth.

-Another limitation was the uneven sampling of the RGC types, out of the 94 cells sampled 29 were Hoxd10 while 9 were TRHR.
-Having more TRHR cells might have allowed the Naïve Bayes classifier to build a better internal representation of the RGC type.

-**Two RGC types (CB2 and Cdh3) studied here were also used in the
-@Sumbul2014-vm study**.
-The difference in the quality of the VAChT band data is probably due to differences in experimental protocol, as the Sümbül experiments have been optimized to retain the VAChT band information, as well as the non-linear pre-processing that un-warps the arbors based on the VAChT-band.

-**Andy: I think we end on too much of a downer, “whats wrong with our data” tone.
-We should emphasize the value of a classifier that doesn’t require Z information.**

-## Future work
+Given that many laboratories are now generating morphological data of mice in RGCs, it would be interesting to analyse these collections together to conduct meta-analyses.
+We actually attempted this as the data from

-Aside from the technical result it is worth mentioning that Sümbül et al have taken the lead on sharing their data and code which enabled us and others to reanalysis and verify the results.
-It also facilitates comparison between studies. @Sumbul2014-vm combined genetically identified RGCs with RGCs from three heteregenous lines whree a broad range of RGCs were labelled.
+@Sumbul2014-vm is freely available.  @Sumbul2014-vm combined
+genetically identified RGCs with RGCs from three heteregenous lines whree a broad range of RGCs were labelled.
 Using these heteregenous lines, they predicted the existence of six new types of RGCs.
 One of our goals was to combine our data set with their data set to see if we could identify one of their unknown six types.
 Before combining the two sets we wanted to verify that they were comparable.
-There were CB2 and Cdh3 RGCs in both sets, but when we plotted the merged data set their features did not overlap.
+Samles of CB2 and Cdh3 RGCs were present in both datasets, but when we plotted the merged data set their features did not overlap.
 This discrepancy is probably due to different acquisition methods, and might have been alleviated to some extent if the raw data was available.
 As it stands this meant we were unable to combine the two data sets and instead investigated them separately.
-Also we did not have the VAChT band information to directly incorporate our cells in their analysis pipeline.
+(We also did not have the VAChT band information to directly incorporate our cells into their analysis pipeline.)

-Stratification depth has proven to be a good predictor of the RGC type, as it indicates what input the RGC receives.
-In a similar way the RGC target might be an important feature.
-This could be acquired by using retrograde tracing techniques to label the RGCs.
-Previous studies have identified the targets of the five genetic types studied
-here: CB2 projects to contralateral SC and dorsal lateral geniculate nucleus [@Huberman2008-5a6].
-Hoxd10 project to Accessory Optic System (nucleus of the optic tract, medial terminal nucleus and dorsal terminal nucleus) [@Dhande2013-vp].
-Cdh3 innervate vLGN, IGL, OPN, mdPPN [@Osterhout2011-9b9].
-DRD4 project to dorsal lateral geniculate nucleus, ventral lateral geniculate nucleus and the superior colliculus [@Rivlin-Etzion2011-ji].
-TRHR project to dorsal lateral geniculate nucleus, zona incerta, ventral lateral geniculate nucleus and the superior colliculus [@Rivlin-Etzion2011-ji].

-**Highlight this as key aspect:** Given that our method does not rely on VAChT band information, which is specific to the retina, our technique should be applicable to use on other neurons; most of the measures are planar, but the framework allows us to extend to volumetric features of neuron.

-In summary, we have developed a classifier that can predict the type of a RGC using morphological features.
-Our method does not require VAChT band information to be gathered.
-We can predict the RGC type of CB2, Cdh3, DRD4, Hoxd10 and TRHR correctly with 83% accuracy.
+Finally, in this work we have predicted RGC identify based solely upon the morphological features of the soma and dendrites; further predictive information could be obtained by examining the destination brain region for axons.
+Our ealier work has identified targets of the five genetic types studied here.
+For example, CB2 RGCs projects to contralateral superior colliculus and dorsal lateral geniculate nucleus [@Huberman2008-5a6] whereas Hoxd10 RGCs project to the  accessory optic system [@Dhande2013-vp].

+In summary, we have shown the utility of building a classifier for neuronal morphologies based upon correlating simple dendritic features with genetic information.
+In the case of the RGCs studied here, this has helped to confirm the morphological uniqueness of some types (such as CB2) and the variability of other types (particularly Hoxd10).
+By using simple features that are not specific to retinal neurons and easy to extract from neuronal reconstructions, we believe that our method can be applied to a wide range of cells found throughout the nervous system.
+To help other groups build upon our results, all of our computer code and data relating to this project are freely available online.

 ## Acknowledgements